-Skipp's credentials include a bachelor's degree in Exercise and Sport Science at the University of Wisconsin – LaCrosse and a master's degree in Kinesiology from California State University, Fullerton.
-At Cal State Fullerton, he worked alongside Dr. Lee Brown, former president of the National Strength and Conditioning Association.
+Skipp Benzing holds a bachelor's degree in Exercise and Sport Science from the University of Wisconsin – LaCrosse.
+He has also received a master's degree in Kinesiology from California State University, Fullerton, where he worked alongside Dr. Lee Brown, the former President of the National Strength and Conditioning Association.

 Skipp was drafted in the 13th round of the 1996 MLB June Amateur Draft by the Boston Red Sox.
 Over the course of his professional career he pitched for the Boston Red Sox Rookie League and Class A teams, as well as the Northern League's Madison Black Wolf baseball club.